Orkney Magic: Beautiful Binscarth Woods

 Spanish Bluebells in Binscarth Woods ©Lifejourney4two

-The bluebells found in Binscarth Wood seem to be mainly of the non-native Spanish variety, but I’m not sure if some were hybrids perhaps, because some were drooping more like the native bluebell.
+The bluebells found in Binscarth Wood seem mainly of the non-native Spanish variety, but I’m not sure if some were hybrids, perhaps because some were drooping more like the native bluebell.

-The native bluebell (or common bluebell) only has flowers that grow on one side, which causes their drooping pose.
-They are also scented and have narrow leaves.
-In comparison, the non-native, Spanish variety has a more upright stance with flowers all around the stem, and no scent.
+The native bluebell (or common bluebell) has flowers that grow on only one side, which causes its drooping pose.
+It is also scented and has narrow leaves.
+In comparison, the non-native Spanish variety has a more upright stance with flowers all around the stem and no scent.

 The Spanish bluebell is hardier than the common bluebell and is, therefore, unfortunately, a threat.
 In fact, studies show that 1 in 6 woodlands contain the Spanish bluebell or hybrids.